Guide to Navarra

 There are also beautiful towns to visit such as Artajona, surrounded by medieval walls, Estella, Olite, formerly seats of Navarra’s Kings and Tudela and Roncesvalles which are also worth a visit.

-Another very peculiar folkloristic attraction are the Navarrese Carnivals with their typical Zanpantzarrak.
+Another very peculiar folkloristic attraction is the Navarrese Carnivals with their typical Zanpantzarrak.